Can Stevia Trigger Insulin

 Consuming Stevia Is Not a Problem

 In my own experience of consuming stevia sugar, I drink a lot of liquid stevia in carbonated water.
-It is one of the best sweeteners, and you can also add it as an ingredient to your baked goods and beverages.
-It's made from an herb and totally natural so you can enjoy its health benefits, too.
-So, I wouldn't worry about any negative effects of sugar stevia.
+It is one of the best sweeteners or sugar alternatives, and you can also add it as an ingredient to your baked goods and beverages.
+It's made from an herb and totally natural so you can enjoy the health benefits of stevia, too.
+I wouldn't worry about any negative long-term effects of sugar stevia.

 RELATED: Sugar Alcohols Making You Fat